That Kid

 Spencer Joseph (born January 1, 1999), known professionally as That Kid, is an American singer, songwriter, and social media personality from Denver, Colorado.
 His debut single "Dial Tone" gained traction within the hyperpop subculture, a genre in which he has since become a prominent figure.
-Since then, he has released four projects, Crush (2020), Comedown (2021), Superstar (2022), and TK Ultra (2024).
+Since then, he has released three mixtapes, Crush (2020), Superstar (2022), and TK Ultra (2024).
+His self-proclaimed debut album, So Famous, released on June 5, 2026.

 Early life

 Spencer Joseph was born on January 1, 1999, in Denver, Colorado.
 Joseph began playing the cello at the age of 11, revealing an early interest in music.
 He began creating original music at 14 with a laptop and his father's old gaming headset, initially as a new hobby to replace his interest in art, particularly oil pastels.
 However, after a few months, he shifted to experimenting with singing and creating experimental R&B. Joseph pursued his passion for music and began taking singing lessons while actively participating in his school's choir.